 All advances and loans are subject to regular scrutiny of credit risk.

-The Banking Group has classified its non-performing assets into the following categories: Impaired assets
+The Banking Group has classified its non-performing assets into the following categories:

+Impaired assets

-Group will not be able to collect all amounts owing in terms of the contract and includes:
+Impaired assets are credit exposures where a credit event has occurred and for which it is probable the Banking Group will not be able to collect all amounts owing in terms of the contract and includes:

-- advances and loans that are not contractually past due but where there is insufficient security to cover principal - outstanding and where recovery is doubtful; - of funds.
+- advances and loans that are not contractually past due but where there is insufficient security to cover principal outstanding and where recovery is doubtful; - advances and loans which are past due with insufficient security to cover principal and arrears of interest; - restructured advances and loans where the interest rate charged is below that of the Banking Group's average cost of funds.

 An individual provision is raised to cover the expected loss, where full recovery is doubtful.

 Restructured assets